TheTrash/TheTrash/README.md

 > "Programming today is a race between software engineers striving to build bigger and better idiot-proof programs, and the universe trying to produce bigger and better idiots.
 So far, the universe is winning." - Rick Cook

 ---

-Thanks for stopping by!
-Now go click that fork button and let’s make something awesome together.